Good Friday1 (also called "Great

 One a penny, two a penny, Hot cross buns!

 If you have no daughters give them to your sons,

 One a penny, two a penny Hot cross buns

-Passion Plays and other dramatizations of our Lord's sufferings are customary
+Passion Plays, and other dramatizations of our Lord's sufferings are

-gathered in their parish church on October 27, 1633 and vowed to
+elders gathered in their parish church on October 27, 1633 and vowed to

 perform Passion plays depicting the passion of Christ every ten years

 if God would only show mercy and release their village from the

 After they kept